ieeeupsb/workshop_arduino/content/gettingStarted.md

 ![connection](./images/Selecionar_Porta.png "Selecionar Porta") </br>

 ## Arduino IDE - Board Selection
 Everytime you use the Arduino IDE, certify yourself that the IDE is compiling for the right Arduino board.
-This problem arises because not every Arduino has the same compiling restrictions since you can use the Arduino IDE to program other microcontrolers.  </br>
+This problem arises because not every Arduino has the same compiling restrictions since you can use the Arduino IDE to program other microcontrollers.  </br>
 ![connection](./images/selecionar_placa.png "Selecionar Placa") </br>

 ## Arduino IDE - Including library